Primary Navigation Mobile

 What should I look out for mechanically?

-T4s can, of course, suffer through lack of maintenance, which many will have suffered.
+T4s can, of course, suffer through lack of maintenance, which many have suffered.
 But one that’s still on the road is likely to have been well looked after with regular servicing – and have the paperwork to back it up.
 That should offset any concerns about what’s likely to be very high mileage on any T4 that was originally a van.

 9